alessia-cyber/BTLO-THM-LETSDEFEND-CYBERDEFENDERS/THM-SOC _L1_Alert_Reporting/README.md

 ## Overview

+This report details my analysis and findings from the SOC L1 Alert Reporting room on TryHackMe.
-This training room focuses on the critical skills required for Level 1 Security Operations Center (SOC) analysts.
+This room focuses on the critical skills required for Level 1 Security Operations Center (SOC) analysts.
 It provides a comprehensive guide and excercies on how to properly report, escalate, and communicate about high-risk security alerts.